 Jury Service and Subpoena

 Each employee who is under proper summons as a juror or subpoenaed as a witness shall collect all fees and allowances payable as a result of the service and forward the fees to the Employer.
-Juror fees shall be applied against the amount due the employee from his/her Employer.
-However, if an employee elects to charge his/her juror or witness time against his/her annual leave, they shall not be required to remit his/her fees to the Employer.
-In no instance is an employee required to remit his/her Employer any expense or mileage allowance paid by the court.
+Juror fees shall be applied against the amount due the employee from their Employer.
+However, if an employee elects to charge their juror or witness time against their annual leave, they shall not be required to remit their fees to the Employer.
+In no instance is an employee required to remit their Employer any expense or mileage allowance paid by the court.
 Employees shall not lose accumulative benefits because of juror or witness service.

 Each employee who is under subpoena as a witness for matters concerning the Employer, and that employee is off duty, the employee’s time shall be treated the same as Call Back Pay with the time starting when the employee is required to be in court or for preparation time for that case.